-Bumpers Only Required to Absorb a 5MPH Impact
+Are Bumpers Only Required to Absorb a 5MPH Impact?

-What this means is a stiffened bumper absorbs less than it should.
+What this argument means is that a stiffened bumper absorbs less than it should.
 And instead, it sends the shock-wave of energy and inertia into the vehicle occupants.

 Dealing with Insurance Companies.